robinsal/Etch-A-Sketch/README.md

 https://robinsal.github.io/etchasketch.html

-* Note: I can only guarantee this renders properly on a desktop running Firefox.
+** Note: I can only guarantee this renders properly on a desktop running Firefox 69.0.1